-My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material.
 As a result the roof void area was only viewed from the access hatch.
-We were unable to gain access to the right hand attic space as the seller has advised that the hatch has been covered in insulation.

-I was not able to inspect the sub floor area.
+I was not able to inspect the sub floor area as an access hatch was not found.

-Concealed areas beneath and around bath/shower trays were not visible.
+Concealed areas beneath and around bath and shower tray areas were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.

 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.

 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.